Come at least 10-15 minutes early for your first class.

 Bolsters, blankets, blocks, straps—yoga is a prop-happy practice.
 If you’re borrowing the studio’s props, be sure to return them to their rightful place upon leaving.
 If you’re borrowing one of the studio’s mats, be sure to hang it up at their mat-cleaning station.
 Leaving your space as clean as you found it is respectful to the studio and students in later classes.

 If a class is full, you can join the waitlist.
 As spots become available they will be automatically allocated to the waitlist on a first come, first served basis.
 If you are allocated a spot through the waitlist, you will be notified by email.
 Should you then want to cancel, log into your account or call the studio.
-Do so at least two hours prior to the start of the class otherwise the normal cancellation policy will be in effect.
+Do so at least four hours prior to the start of the class otherwise the normal cancellation policy will be in effect.

 Frequently, 2-3 spots become available at the last minute due to no-shows.
 It is recommended you standby by arriving at least 10 minutes prior to the class.
 Standbys will get in on a first come, first served basis.